genonfire/team-codes/README.md

 * Supports both `CLUB_NAME_CHANGE` and `CLUB_SHORT_NAME_CHANGE` entries.
 * Correctly handles club names with spaces.
 * Looks up 3-letter club codes from `codes.json`.
-* Prevents duplicate entries by replacing any existing `#Codes` section.
 * Appends new entries in the format:

   ```